 - Simply Hired: Average Federal Mine Inspector Salaries in CA, AZ, WY and MT

-- Bureau of Labor Statistics: Occupational Outlook Handbook: How to Become a Mining or Geological Engineer
+- U.S. Bureau of Labor Statistics: Occupational Outlook Handbook: Mining and Geological Engineers